-Gamification in Moodle is one of the most effective ways to engage and motivate learners, by using game mechanics and games.
+Gamification in Moodle is one of the most effective ways to engage and motivate learners by using game mechanics and games.
 Let us quickly clarify the difference between the two.
 Game mechanics are common gaming tactics used to ignite competition and the desire for learners to ‘win’.
-Games on the other hand, are the tangible games themselves, such as hangman, or crosswords.
+Games, on the other hand, are tangible games themselves, such as hangman or crosswords.
 The Moodle Games Plugin allows you to utilize glossaries, short answer questions, multiple choice questions, and true/false questions to quiz learners with the following available games:

 - The Hidden Picture